 - There is no exchange or refund offered for special events (including Opening Night, Closing Night and Centrepiece Galas, 37South and Accelerator Lab events).

-- All pass types purchased from MIFF (including Discovery Passes and Share Passes) are valid for in cinema sessions only and cannot be used on the MIFF Play streaming platform.
+- All pass types purchased from MIFF (including Discovery Passes, Share Passes and U26 Passes) are valid for in-cinema sessions only and cannot be used on the MIFF Play streaming platform.

-- Passes are not valid for use at Coburg Drive In screenings, regional Victorian screenings, Opening Night, Closing Night, Centrepiece Gala, Special Events or 37South and Accelerator Lab events.
+- Passes are not valid for use at regional Victorian screenings, Opening Night, Closing Night, , Special Events or 37South and Accelerator Lab events.

 - Passes cannot be refunded either in full or part.
 Tickets booked on a pass can be exchanged online for an exchange fee of $1 per ticket, or in person or over the phone for $2.50 per ticket.
 Exchanges close 2 hours prior to session start times.

-- Discovery Passes provide admission to any 5 standard festival sessions including most MIFF Talks plus 2 bonus weekday sessions before 5pm (valid Monday to Friday only)
+- Discovery Passes provide admission to any 6 standard festival sessions including most MIFF Talks

 - Share Passes provide 12 admissions to standard festival sessions including most MIFF Talks.